 What is GDPR?

-The General Data Protection Regulation (GDPR) is a new privacy law in Europe that goes into effect on May 25, 2018.
-It replaces the EU Data Protection Directive, also known as Directive 95/46/EC, and will create a single data protection law throughout Europe.
+The General Data Protection Regulation (GDPR) is a new privacy law in European that goes into effect on May 25, 2018.
+It shall replace the EU Data Protection Directive, also known as Directive 95/46/EC, and will force a single data protection law throughout Europe.

 Who does the GDPR apply to?